-- Since information on the ability of each partner in quality control had not been sufficiently gathered, such ability had not been sufficiently analyzed, and individual measures such as re-education of partners had not been implemented. - With regard to the improvement measures for quality control deficiencies, simultaneous reviews are only performed on listed companies. - Each partner's quality control abilities and awareness for audit quality had still not been grasped sufficiently, nor had the audit risks of audited companies been understood by the Quality Control Division or each division.
-Furthermore, since the ability of partners and audit risks had not been thoroughly grasped, engagement teams that can deal with audit risks of audited companies had not been thoroughly organized, as evidenced by audit engagements where no engagement partners or engagement quality control (EQC) reviewers that can deal with risks have been assigned. - Regarding improvement measures for the deficiencies identified, the CEO and PICOQC only provided instruction to engagement teams as in the past, and did not verify the appropriateness or effectiveness of the improvement measures, as they did not understand the necessity of verification.
+- Although division managers are supposed to be responsible for quality control within their respective divisions, the scope of control of the managers of large divisions was too broad.
+As a result, structures for gauging the situation on the audit frontline and ensuring internal and external cooperation have not been adequately developed.
+Because of this, information from engagement quality control (EQC) reviewers from outside the division and information from engagement partners inside the division are not being sufficiently utilized, and as a consequence, flexible support based on changes in the circumstances of audited companies is not being adequately provided.
+(With regard to this example, also refer to [Large-sized audit firms] [Case 1] on p.
+14) - Each partner's quality control abilities and awareness for audit quality had still not been grasped sufficiently, nor had the audit risks of audited companies been understood by the Quality Control Division or each division.
+Furthermore, since the ability of partners and audit risks had not been thoroughly grasped, engagement teams that can deal with audit risks of audited companies had not been thoroughly organized, as evidenced by audit engagements where no engagement partners or engagement quality control (EQC) reviewers that can deal with risks have been assigned. - Although the PICOQC was supposed to verify whether or not the quality of all audits had been improved with periodic inspections and interim reviews, he/she had failed to establish environment to carry out effective monitoring (i.e., PICOQC did not take timely actions for audit procedures concerning audit engagements that require immediate improvement, despite combining periodic inspections and interim reviews). - Regarding improvement measures for the deficiencies identified, the CEO and PICOQC only provided instruction to engagement teams as in the past, and did not verify the appropriateness or effectiveness of the improvement measures, as they did not understand the necessity of verification.

-[Second-tier Audit Firms and Small and Medium-sized Audit Firms]
+[Second-tier audit firms and small and medium-sized audit firms]